Lost to mountain, Japanese internee’s bones return home

 In the summer of 1945, Matsumura hiked from camp into the nearby Sierra Nevada, the rugged spine of California, and never returned.
 His remains were committed to a lonely mountainside grave left to the elements.

 His journey home, 75 years in the making, only happened after a hiker bound for the summit of Mount Williamson, a massive peak overshadowing Manzanar, veered off route near a lake and spotted a skull in the rocks.
-He and his partner uncovered a full skeleton under granite blocks.
+He and his partner uncovered a full a skeleton under granite blocks.

 It was 2019, and the duty to bring him back fell to a granddaughter born decades after he died.